Catherine Bruhier

 Catherine Bruhier is a Canadian actress and filmmaker.
 Born in Belize, she was raised in New Brunswick and has worked in Canada and the United States.

 Early life and education

 Catherine Bruhier was born in Belize (formerly British Honduras), Central America.
 Her mother and father were both born and raised in Belize.
 Her family moved to Saint John, New Brunswick when she was an infant.
 After graduating from Saint John High School and winning a scholarship and an artistic award, she moved to Toronto to pursue her acting career.

 A graduate of the George Brown College Theatre program, she also attended York University.
-She studied in Los Angeles with director Jim Pasternak.
+She studied with various acting coaches in Los Angeles: Meisner with Sandy Marshall; Warner Loughlin technique with Warner Loughlin; and Margie Haber's "Living the Life" technique.
+As an emerging director on her first short film, The Sacrifice, she coached with LA Film School teacher and director the late Jim Pasternak.

 Career

 Bruhier was cast in Theatre New Brunswick, in David French's two-hander Salt-Water Moon, directed by playwright Sharon Pollock and co-starring Eric McCormack from Will & Grace fame.

 She was one of eight directors in Canada chosen to attend the 2010 Women in the Directors Chair at the Banff Arts Centre.

 Bruhier is a member of Canadian Actors Equity Association (CAEA), Alliance of Canadian Television and Radio Artists (ACTRA), and Screen Actors Guild.